Paul Scully

-Paul Stuart Scully (born 29 April 1968) is a British politician serving as Minister for London since February 2020 and Parliamentary Under-Secretary of State for Tech and the Digital Economy since October 2022.
-A member of the Conservative Party, he has served as the Member of Parliament (MP) for Sutton and Cheam since 2015.
+Paul Stuart Scully (born 29 April 1968) is a former British politician who served as the Member of Parliament (MP) for Sutton and Cheam from 2015 to 2024.
+A member of the Conservative Party, he served as Minister for London from February 2020 and Parliamentary Under-Secretary of State for Tech and the Digital Economy from October 2022.
+He was sacked in both roles at the reshuffle in November 2023.

-Scully served as Vice Chairman of the Conservative Party for the London region from 2017 to 2019, having been appointed by Theresa May to replace Stephen Hammond who had the Conservative whip withdrawn for rebelling against the government over the EU withdrawal bill.
-After Boris Johnson was appointed Prime Minister in July 2019, Scully was promoted to Deputy Chairman of the Conservative Party.
+Scully served as vice-chairman of the Conservative Party for the London region from 2017 to 2019, having been appointed by Theresa May to replace Stephen Hammond who had the Conservative whip withdrawn for rebelling against the government over the EU withdrawal bill.
+After Boris Johnson was appointed prime minister in July 2019, Scully was promoted to Deputy Chairman of the Conservative Party.
 He was appointed Parliamentary Under-Secretary of State for Small Business, Consumers and Labour Markets and Minister for London in the February 2020 reshuffle.
 In July 2022, he became Minister of State at the Department for Levelling Up, Housing and Communities.

+In May 2023, Scully announced he would "pause" his ministerial role to seek the Conservative Party's nomination in the upcoming London mayoral election, but failed to even make the shortlist.

 Early life

-Scully was born in Rugby, Warwickshire on 29 April 1968.
+Scully was born in Rugby on 29 April 1968.
 His father's family was originally from Burma.
-He was privately educated at Bedford School in Bedfordshire and the University of Reading.
+He was privately educated at Bedford School.
+He later studied at the University of Reading.
 He moved to London after graduating and ran a number of small businesses.
-Scully joined the Conservative Party after the 1997 general election.
-He had previously voted for the Referendum Party, a Eurosceptic, single-issue political party that was active in the United Kingdom from 1994 to 1997.
+Scully joined the Conservative Party after the 1997 general election, and had previously voted for the Referendum Party.